axibase/atsd-use-cases/research/bag-tax/README.md

-Even enormous national retailers like [Giant-Landover](https://giantfood.com/), [Whole Foods](http://www.wholefoodsmarket.com/), and [Safeway](http://www.safeway.com/) never recorded a significant amount of revenue from bag sales, though Giant-Landover held the top spot for every recorded year, with a five year total revenue of $670,000 (Don't worry too much though, that total accounts for about 0.02% of their recorded 2016 profits).
+Even enormous national retailers like [Giant-Landover](https://giantfood.com/), [Whole Foods](http://www.wholefoodsmarket.com/), and [Safeway](http://www.safeway.com/) never recorded a significant amount of revenue from bag sales, though Giant-Landover held the top spot for every recorded year, with a five year total revenue of $670,000 (Do not worry too much though, that total accounts for about 0.02% of their recorded 2016 profits).

 ## Conclusions